henriquecolini/stencil-debugger/README.md

 ## Limitations

 - Only tested on Unity 6 and Unity 2022, including support for Render Graph.
 - Not optimized for performance.
-In fact, the implementation is brute force/naïve.
 Only use it in the editor (it's for debugging) and do not include it in your build.

 ## Attributions